Getting Help / Advising

 Advising

-Advising for Fall 2024 registration: The CS department is using a new process for advising BACS and BSCS majors before course registration for Fall 2024 begins on April 8.
+Advising for Fall 2024 registration: The CS department is using a new process for advising BACS and BSCS majors before course registration for Spring 2025 begins on November 4.
 In the past, every student was required to see their faculty advisor to get their registration hold released.
-But this semester things are different, so please read the info about Advising for CS Majors during Spring 2024
+But this semester things are different, so please read the info about Advising for CS Majors during Fall 2024

 Before course registration, some CS majors (but not all) will have an advising hold that will prevent them from registering until it is removed.
 See the page link above for how this might or might not affect you when registering for next term’s courses.